What are Corporate Payments?

-However payment processing remains inefficient in many companies, often due to the following reasons:
+However B2B payments processing remains inefficient in many companies, often due to the following reasons:

 What Are Some Challenges with Corporate Payments?

 Corporate payments are traditionally challenged by their sheer volume of payment activities and manual processing inefficiency.
-Some of the most outstanding problems with corporate payments are:
+Some of the most outstanding problems with B2B payments are:

 - Outdated back-office payment systems requiring extensive and costly IT support

-- Long lead time to connect to banks via API or H2H with own IT resource
+- Long lead time to connect to banks via bank APIs or H2H with own IT resource

 - Unavoidable payment errors and oversights from manual processing